HuYuanyuan96/yuanyuan1996.github.io/_posts/2016-01-22-wooden-stool.md

 description: The design of this stool is a experiment of structure.The designer separated each foot of the stool into two parts and joint them with different Rungs, forming 3 equal wooden compo- nents.
 And the acrylic panel is curving in order to lock 3 components together.
 Foot pad made of nylon also plays the role of fastening of each foot.
 category: blog
 methods: Prototyping
-tools: Rhino, CAD, wood work
+tools: Rhino, CAD, Wood work
 ---
 ![Git Bash](/WoodenStool-img/WoodenStool-img-01.jpg)
 The design of this stool is a experiment of structure.